mattyoung101/open_eda_builder/README.md

 This repository contains automated, bleeding-edge builds of various EDA tools used in FPGA development.
 The builds are automated using Docker and come direct from the latest commit on each project's git repo.

 Builds are currently manually invoked by me on an ad-hoc basis when I remember, but usually about once a week.
-In the near-ish future, I will either set up a systemd timer for this or run it in the cloud, to make it more predictable.
+If this repo is actively used by anyone, please let me know and I'll setup GitHub Actions to run it more consistently in the cloud.

 The builds are currently for Linux only, and are compiled under Ubuntu 20.04, so your mileage may vary on other distributions.
-I do not plan to target other distributions or other operating systems in the forseeable future, unless it's added via a PR.
+I do not plan to target other distributions (except Ubuntu 22.04) or other operating systems in the foreseeable future, unless it's added via a PR.

 Scroll down to see more info about how the builds work and how to install them.

 **The following tools are currently built:**